Created on 03-08-2013 at 00:00 AM

 Two seasons later, early in the 1994-5 campaign, Bayern and new boss Giovanni Trapattoni travelled to the Nuremberg Frankenstadion, not to face their Bavarian arch-rivals but rather the minnows of TSV Vestenbergsgreuth.
 The lower division men humbled the world-class ensemble from the state capital as observers at the game detected no genuine difference in class between the teams.
 Roland Stein's winner saw the Bavarian regional league outfit safely through to the second round.

-The last Cup upset at the hands of a lower league outfit hit Bayern in the 2000-2001 season.
-The Cup holders, away to third division Magdeburg in front of a sell-out 26,000 crowd at the Ernst Grube Stadium, came under pressure early on and fell behind in the 66th minute to an Adolphus Ofodile strike.
+The last cup upset at the hands of a lower league outfit hit Bayern in the 2000-2001 season.
+The cup holders, away to third division Magdeburg in front of a sell-out 26,000 crowd at Ernst Grube Stadium, came under pressure and fell behind in the 66th minute to an Adolphus Ofodile strike.
 Hasan Salihamidzic scored the equaliser shortly after coming on as a substitute, sending the game into extra time With no further goals in the additional 30 minutes, the game went to penalties.
 Magdeburg keeper Miroslav Dreszer was in outstanding form, saving penalties from Jens Jeremies and Giovane Elber to seal a shock 5-3 triumph for Magdeburg.
-The bitter and embarrassing defeat was Bayern's fourth in ten years against rank outsiders in the early stages of the Cup.
+The bitter and embarrassing defeat was Bayern's fourth in ten years against rank outsiders in the early stages of the cup.

 Record victory against Waldberg

-The ultimate misfortune befell sorry DJK Wallberg, who must still be shuddering with horror at the memory of their Cup tie against the men from Munich on 18 August 1997.
-After 90 one-sided minutes, the score stood at 16-1 for Bayern, still the men from Munich’s record margin of victory in the DFB German Cup.
+The ultimate misfortune befell sorry DJK Wallberg, who must still be shuddering with horror at the memory of their cup tie against the men from Munich on 18 August 1997.
+After 90 one-sided minutes, the score stood at 16-1 for Bayern, still the record margin of victory in the DFB German Cup.